Interpreting the past to comprehend the present and prepare for the future.

 Nahyan Fancy, Ph.D., University of Notre Dame.
 Focuses on pre-modern Middle East and History of Science and Medicine.
 Member of the Institute for Advanced Study at Princeton University in 2015.
 Historical consultant to a forthcoming Smithsonian traveling exhibition on healing culture in Islamic societies.

 David Gellman, Ph.D., Northwestern University.
-Studies colonial and revolutionary-era North America; slavery and abolition; has written/co-written three books on those topics.
+Studies colonial North America, the Revolutionary era, and the 19th century U.S., with an emphasis on slavery and abolition; has written/co-written three books on those topics; has taught courses about pirates, Chicago, and Bruce Springsteen.

 Sarah B. Rowley, Ph.D., Indiana University.
 Interested in the modern United States; gender and politics in recent America; and women’s history.